GODCREATOR333/ROS2_E2E_VisualProcessor/README.md

 A critical impediment to achieving real-time performance is the scheduler problem inherent in the Ubuntu 22.04 kernel, particularly for applications requiring instantaneous responsiveness.
 The optimization strategy revolves around enhancing the real-time capabilities of the operating system kernel.

-Optimization Strategies

-The proposed approach involves the utilization of a microkernel in conjunction with a native Linux kernel, operating simultaneously to address real-time tasks efficiently.
-Real-time tasks are executed on the microkernel, which assumes control of interrupts and manages them at the lowest level, ensuring swift response times.
-When real-time tasks are inactive, the Linux kernel resumes operation, ensuring the seamless functioning of non-real-time processes.

 Consideration of Real-Time Kernel Solutions

 While various solutions exist, including Xenomai, which facilitates real-time capabilities by running the Cobalt kernel alongside the Linux kernel, we have opted for the Preempt_RT patch approach.
 This decision stems from its flexible architecture design and minimal alterations to the original system code, ensuring smoother integration and maintenance.
-After reviewing the [ROS2_E2E_VisualProcessor repository](https://github.com/GODCREATOR333/ROS2_E2E_VisualProcessor), I have identified additional details that can enhance the README file.
-Below is the updated version:

 # ROS2_E2E_VisualProcessor